maspadaru/poseidon/README.md

 ./trident load -f wdump-470.nt.gz -i ../data/
 ```

-Poseidon has two components: the Twitter Stream Preprocessor and the Reasoner.
+Poseidon has two components: the *Twitter Stream Preprocessor*
+and the *Reasoner*.
 In order to read the Twitter Stream, a configuration file must be created
 and Twitter API credentials must be filled in.
 ```